 The HPU Bookstore is powered by eCampus Virtual Bookstore and may be accessed by visiting the school website or www.ecampus.com/hputx.
-Links to the bookstore are provided at both the bottom of the HPU webpage and under the "Current Students" menu.
+Bookstore links are at the bottom of the HPU webpage and under the "Current Students" menu.

 The Bookstore will accept returns for a full refund with 30 days from the course start date under the following conditions: